Anitha Karthikeyan

-Anitha Karthikeyan (அனிதா கார்த்திகேயன்) is an Indian Playback singer.
+Anitha Karthikeyan is an Indian Playback singer.
 She has sung more than 500 film songs mostly in south Indian languages including Tamil, Telugu, Malayalam and Kannada.
 It was the song "Mannavane Mannavane" from the 2015 Tamil movie Puli which "has brought her to the limelight."
 In the beginning, she sang more melodious and classical based tune songs, she later became known for fast track hit numbers.
 In 2010, she won the Vijay Music award in the popular mass song category for the song "Vaada Vaada Paiya" from Tamil film Kacheri Arambam.
 She is also known for singing Jingles for TV commercials.
 Besides, she has sung title track for different TV Serials including the "Achuvellam Pacharasi Mavilakku" for Kula Deivam (TV series).
 She has performed in numerous live concerts in India and abroad including in Ilaiyaraaja’s orchestras.

 Early life and education

 Anitha Karthikeyan was born in Chennai, Tamil Nadu.
 She began her school education at the Saraswathi Vidyalaya School, Chennai.
 Simultaneously, she learned western music lessons and Hindustani classical music.
 She continued her higher education at Ethiraj College for Women, Chennai where she completed her BSc in computer science in 2003.
 She later graduated with MSc in information technology from M.O.P Vaishnav College for Women, Chennai in 2005.
 Since her childhood she was participating in different musical competitions.
 However, it was during her studies at Ethiraj College, she developed her singing skills.